 Accessible kerb lines and tactile paving

-Where specified, accessible kerb lines and tactile paving must be installed in accordance with the ‘Auckland Transport Code of Practice’ Section 20.
-Public transport – buses and Transportation drawing: Tactile paving for vision impaired and Transportation drawing: Accessible bus stop
+Where specified, accessible kerb lines and tactile paving must be installed in accordance with the ‘Auckland Transport Design Manual’ and Transportation drawing: Tactile paving for vision impaired and Transportation drawing: Accessible bus stop

 Shelters

-Bus shelters must be installed as instructed by Council and in accordance with Transition drawing: Standard 3.5m bus shelter foundation detail and Transportation drawing: Bus shelter and mini bus shelter.
+Bus shelters must be installed as instructed by Council and in accordance with Transportation drawing: Standard 3.5m bus shelter foundation detail and Transportation drawing: Bus shelter and mini bus shelter.
 The large size bus shelter must be used in all locations except where an installed shelter would narrow the adjacent footpath to less than 1.2m.
 The mini shelter must be installed instead.
-Location ispreferablyedpatrons, eBus shelters must be painted/power-coated in black semi-gloss.
+Where the shelter is to be located on a shared path, the location of the shelter must be carefully considered to prevent conflict between passengers alighting buses and other shared path users such as cyclists and scooter users.
+The preferred location is on the roadside of the shared path so that bus service users are not required to cross the shared path.
+Early engagement with Council is required.
+Bus shelters must be painted/power-coated in black semi-gloss.

 Line marking